stoneyrh/gSOAP/gsoap/src/README.txt

 -Qname  use name as the C++ namespace for decls, including custom serializers -qname  use name as the C++ namespace of all declarations -r      generate soapReadme.md report
--s      generate deserialization code with strict XML validation checks -t      generate code for fully xsi:type typed SOAP/XML messaging -u	uncomment comments in WSDL/schema output by suppressing XML comments -V	display the current version and exit
+-s      generate stub and skeleton functions with strict XML validation checks -t      generate code for fully xsi:type typed SOAP/XML messaging -u	uncomment comments in WSDL/schema output by suppressing XML comments -V	display the current version and exit